pixelchai/translation/docs/lyrics/softly/_posts/2025-08-11-koigokoroyo-atashinikitto-sachiare.md

+---
+layout          : post
-title: 恋心よあたしにきっと幸あれ,Koigokoroyo Atashinikitto Sachiare,Wish you Happiness My Love!
+title           : "恋心よあたしにきっと幸あれ・Koigokoroyo Atashinikitto Sachiare・Wish you Happiness My Love!"
-lang: jp
-//---
+artist_ids      : ['softly']
+---

 I randomly got recommended this song recently and it just sounds so wholesome!
 At least, from what I understand of the lyrics.
 Guess I figured I'd write out a proper translation to make sure I'm understanding it right.